How to cook Nigerian Jollof Rice

 - Prepare the tomato stew.
 Visit the Tomato Stew page for details on how to do that.
 It is advisable to prepare tomato stew before hand and keep in the freezer.
 This is so that whenever you want to cook any jollof rice related dish, it is just a matter of adding it to your cooking.

 - Parboil the rice using the method detailed in parboiling rice for cooking jollof rice.
 Rinse the parboiled rice and put in a sieve to drain.

 - Pour the chicken stock and the tomato stew into a sizeable pot and leave to boil.

-- Add the drained parboiled rice, salt and pepper to taste.
+- Add the drained parboiled rice, curry powder, salt and pepper to taste.
 The water level should be the same level of the rice.
 This is to ensure that all the water dries up by the time the rice is cooked.

 - Cover the pot and leave to cook on low to medium heat.
 This way the rice does not burn before the water dries up.